 The saucer method is the simplest method of watering a plant.

 In the meantime, the soil will soak the moisture through the pot and drainage holes.

-Then after 30 minutes, remove the plant from the water.
-And let the excess water drain.
+Then after 30 minutes, remove the plant from the water and let the excess water drain.

 2. Soaking Method

-This method requires more water.
+The soaking method requires more water.
 In addition, you have to keep a close eye on your plants.